denten-books/plain-text/3-projection.md

-The Pollak-Virag telegraph that Bernhard Siegert mentions in his seminal essay on German media theory was one such device.[^ln1-virag] The original Pollak-Virag machine, patented in 1900 (and filed in 1899), proposed to send regular (ternary) Morse encoding by means of alternating current of two different polarities and two different strengths, for a total of four types of signals (see Figure 1).[^ln1-siegert] Other than the irregular signal shape and the use of alternating current, the Pollak-Virag encoding differed little from single-Morse systems.
+The Pollak-Virag telegraph that Bernhard Siegert mentions in his seminal essay on German media theory was one such device.[^ln1-virag] The original Pollak-Virag machine patented in 1900 proposed to send regular Morse encoding by means of alternating current of two different polarities and two different strengths, for a total of four types of signals.[^ln1-siegert] Other than the irregular signal shape and the use of alternating current, the Pollak-Virag encoding differed little from single-Morse systems.
 By 1901, however, the authors were issued an American patent for the "Writing Telegraph," which builds on their previous design in an interesting way.
 Rather than using a wave in four steps, the authors propose an "automatic transmitter capable of sending current impulses over the line which correspond to the direction and the size of a single letter element" [@pollak_writing-telegraph_1901, 3].
-In other words, they wanted to bend the sinusoidal wave to correspond roughly to the shape of the letter (see Figure 2).
+In other words, they wanted to bend the sinusoidal wave to correspond roughly to the shape of the letter.
+In this way, the letter "s," to pick an easy example, could be transmitted by the means of an s-shaped wave.

 ![Record obtained at the receiving station, illustration from "Means for Rapidly Transmitting Telegrams," 1900 [@pollak_means_1900].](images/virag-wave.png)

-On some level, then, the Pollak-Virag encoding constitutes a sort of an unbroken, electrical alphabet.
-The electrical signal, in this case, makes for a smoothly varying quality, intended to "trace in a substantially continuous unbroken outline the written letters composing the matter transmitted" [@pollak_writing-telegraph_1901, 1].
-The perforated tape "driving" the signal does, however, reduce notions of continuity into distinct perforations, which break letters down into their individual constituents.
+The Pollak-Virag encoding thus proposed to constitute an electrical alphabet analogous to cursive writing: "to trace in a substantially continuous unbroken outline the written letters composing the matter transmitted" [@pollak_writing-telegraph_1901, 1].
+Yet, where Goldberg's punch cards aimed to achieve the analogy on the level of encoding (the punches took the shape of letters), Pollak and Virag aimed to do at the level of the medium itself (the signal took the shape of letters).
+To achieve the effect, the engineers broke cursive script down into distinct vertical and horizontal elements.
+The Pollak-Virag *encoding* thus represented a continuous quality (cursive script) through discrete atomic elements, as punches that moved the writing stylus up, down, left, or right.
+For this reason, it would be a mistake to understand the Pollak-Virag telegraph as a purely analog device.
+The analogy is rather achieved through a process of discrete analytic atomization of script on ticker tape and its subsequent reconstitution into a continuous shape.

 ![Writing Telegraph, 1901 [@pollak_writing-telegraph_1901].](images/virag.png)

-![Syphon Recorder Alphabet, Circa 1887--1935.
-From the personal collection of Jim Linderman.](images/cyphon.jpg)

-The metaphysics accompanying telegraph communication at the time display an anxiety about the role of the human in this process, where notions of material discreteness and continuity are extended from the underlying physical structure of communication to implicate higher-order cultural (and even ethical) categories.
-Arguing in opposition to the sine-wave camp, Donald Murray writes:
+Pollak and Virag believed that their sine wave telegraph had the distinct adventage trasmitting messages "recorded in ordinary written or script charachters."
+In the language of the patent, other forms of "facsimilie" telegraph transmitted merely the the "conventional form" of the letter, and not the letter itself.
+By contrast, the Pollak-Virag system was in their words "non-autographic."
+The autographic telegraph preserved the particularity of the human hand.
+It purpurted to transmit not only the conventional form of the letter, but the peculiarity of an individual's signature.
+It was the humane telegraph in the sense that it preserved someting human.
+The metaphysics accompanying telegraph communication at the time were in fact often concerned with human erasure.
+Notions of material discreteness and continuity represented not mere physical attributes of encoding or electricity but higher-order cultural and even ethical categories.
+The underlying physical structure of communication seemed to affect the very notion of what it means to be human.

+In 1905, arguing in opposition to the sine-wave camp, Donald Murray, whose alphabet would become the basis for modern character encodings like the ASCII,
+wrote:

-> Certainly if Smith wants to make Jones spin round like a dancing Dervish, the best way might be for Smith to transmit sine waves […] but in practice Smith always wants to make Jones perform an excessively complicated and irregular series of motions, and for this purpose it is essential to transmit similar motions by introducing upper harmonics in a fragmentary, non-periodic, and very irregular way [@murray_setting_1905, 559].
+> Certainly if Smith wants to make Jones spin round like a dancing Dervish,
+> the best way might be for Smith to transmit sine waves [...] but in practice
+> Smith always wants to make Jones perform an excessively complicated and
+> irregular series of motions, and for this purpose it is essential to
+> transmit similar motions by introducing upper harmonics in a fragmentary,
+> non-periodic, and very irregular way [@murray_setting_1905, 559].

+Like Stephen Marche and Stanley Fish after him, Murray assumes that human experience is discrete in nature.
+To retain the essentially *digital* quality of things like dance and writing the telegraph therefore must transmit messages using the square, saw-tooth wave instead of the sinusoid.
+The sine wave is simply too regular to answer to the diverse needs of human culture.
+The sinusoid is cyclical, repetitative, and continuous, where the human experience is fragmentary, non-periodc, and irregular.
+For Murray, the shape of the square wave better reflects what it means to be human.[^ln1-dervish]

-Being periodic (and therefore, repetitive), the continuous sine wave is too regular to answer to the diverse needs of human culture.
-Dance, in Murray's articulation, can also consist of a series of irregular, fragmentary, and non-periodic movements, much better captured by the discrete undulation of the square wave.[^ln1-dervish] Writing for the Swedenborg-inspired *Spiritual Telegraph*, an anonymous author unfolds normative neoplatonic rhetoric in a similar argument on the importance of discrete differentiation:
+Writing for the Swedenborg-inspired *Spiritual Telegraph*, an anonymous author makes a similar argument in favor of discrete differentiation:

 > Whenever two persons are brought into sympathetic relations, either by
 > corporeal contact or through those refined media which pervade the Universe